Edward Nicolls: Posting to Florida

 At Pensacola on 26 August 1814, Nicolls issued an order of the day for the 'First Colonial battalion of the Royal Corps of Marines', and at the same time issued a widely disseminated proclamation to the people of Louisiana, urging them to join forces with the British and Indian allies against the American government.
-Both proclamations were reproduced in Niles' Register of Baltimore.
+Both documents were reproduced in Niles' Register of Baltimore.
+(Note: The proclamation was partly published, albeit the section about the future rights of fugitive slaves who fought for Britain was omitted in the censored version.)
 These were a ruse as to the real strength of the British.
 The "numerous British and Spanish squadron of ships and vessels of war" he described comprised two sloops and two sixth-rates of the Royal Navy, the "good train of artillery" comprised three cannon and twelve gunners, whilst the "battalion" was a company-strength group of 100 Royal Marines infantry, detached from Major George Lewis's battalion.

 The numbers of Colonial Marines and Redstick Creeks are difficult to ascertain, although Nicolls did arrive in Florida with 300 British uniforms and 1000 muskets.
 Manrique cooperated with Nicolls, allowing him to train and drill Muscogee Creek refugees.
 Their fighting force having been defeated at the Battle of Horseshoe Bend in March, the few hundred Redstick Creeks still alive arrived en masse at British Post, on the verge of starvation and with no possessions other than the clothes they were wearing.
 There were so many of them that feeding them was a serious problem: there were deaths from starvation, and a case of cannibalism was recorded.
 Nicolls still attempted to broaden the forces on the side of the British, and he is mentioned as participating in attempts to recruit Jean Lafitte to the British cause.